bermylle/bermyllerazonblog/content/posts/game-of-life/index.md

 ---

-A cell automaton game made by John Conway.
+A cell automaton game made by John Conway where a cell group may have the tendency to survive or die out immediately.
 It is zero-player game where cells follow a specific set of rules.
-A simulation where a cell group may have the tendency to survive or die out immediately.
 <!--more-->
 {{< figure src="/game-of-life/gol.gif" class="full-wide-width" >}}